Skip to main content

 Depending on the HTTP client tool that you are using, you may have to escape the & (ampersand) character by a preceding \ (backslash) to run the command properly.
 Use \& instead of simply & then.

-For more information about this command and the output it returns, see Reporting Examples
+For more information about this command and its output, see Reporting Examples

-When the report has been run, you can review the downloaded data and analyze them.
+When the report has been run, you can review and analyze the downloaded data.

 • Was this article helpful?